-The gain on the sale of shares is generally capital in nature may be subject to preferential (discounted) tax rates if the seller is an individual, superannuation fund or trust.
+The gain on the sale of shares is generally capital in nature and may be subject to preferential (discounted) tax rates if the seller is an individual, superannuation fund or trust.
 The Australian capital gains tax rules do not impose a separate tax but set out rules that result in net capital gains being included in assessable income and subject to ordinary income tax.

-Foreign persons are not generally taxed on gains from the sale of a shares except where the company holds certain interest in land (defined broadly).
-In those circumstances where the shares are indirect taxable Australian real property the sale can be subject to capital gain tax (refer below).
+Foreign persons are not generally taxed on gains from the sale of a shares except where the company holds certain interests in land (defined broadly).
+In those circumstances where the shares are indirectly taxable Australian real property, the sale can be subject to capital gains tax (refer below).

-Certain venture capital and private equity disposals may be considered revenue transactions by the ATO and subject to tax as ordinary income (not a capital gain) subject to structuring and application of tax treaty relief.
+Certain venture capital and private equity disposals may be considered revenue transactions by the Australian Tax Office ("ATO") and subject to tax as ordinary income (not a capital gain) subject to structuring and application of tax treaty relief.